brightsole/bg-sushi-go/README.md

   |  | boardState.desserts | the desserts played by the player previously |
   |  | boardState.neighbors | [l, r] neighbor ids for passing cards |
   |  | boardState.playedCards | cards played during this round |

+  `index.js` calls the `setup` function, that instantiates a GameState with players, cards, and things like turn/round stored within.
+From there, playing is easy!

 </details>
 <br/>